Astro-chemistry/OPD-LASEX-GMTJ/README.md

 ## About SPARC4

-**SPARC4** (Simultaneous Polarimeter and Rapid Camera in 4 bands) is an instrument installed on the 1.6m telescope at OPD, developed through a collaboration between INPE and LNA.
+**SPARC4** (Simultaneous Polarimeter and Rapid Camera in 4 bands) is a new instrument installed on the 1.6m telescope at OPD, developed through a collaboration between INPE and LNA.
 Since its first light in 2022, SPARC4 has been successfully commissioned and is now fully operational, offering simultaneous imaging in four optical bands (**griz**) and polarimetry capabilities.
 A full data reduction pipeline in Python is available, and the instrument is now an official facility of OPD starting from semester **2024A**.